 - D-1Annual Reports

 - D-5Press/Media Kits

 Works that are primarily intended to be heard and/or watched over a fixed length of time.
 Submissions may be for a segment of a program/episode, a single program/episode, or a series of programs/episodes with a common theme or purpose and by the same author(s).
-Each entry will be judged as a whole based on the judging criteria.
+Each entry is judged as a whole based on the judging criteria.

 - ENews and Magazine Broadcasts

 Works or portions of works that are broadcast on a recurring and regular basis, with the primary consumption expected during their initial broadcast.
 Examples would be traditional news and talk-show programs.
 "Magazine Broadcasts" are programs that present a variety of topics, usually on current events, in a format that often includes interviews and commentary.

 - E-2Web Radio: Internet-only, audio-only transmissions